-- Remove the corn from its soak and shake off excess water and place on a preheated grill.
+- Remove the corn from its soak and shake off excess water, and place it on a preheated grill.

 - Close the lid and cook until the husks start to char, then flip the corn.
-Make sure to allow the cobs to cool for a few minutes afterwards.
+Make sure to allow the cobs to cool for a few minutes afterward.

 how to grill corn without husks